chinmaygopal/Image-Extractor/README.md

 ## Folder Structure (Overview)
     |-----test/  ~ test scripts for the app
-    |-----images/  ~ default folder in which the exctracted images are saved
+    |-----images/  ~ default folder in which the extracted images are saved
     |-----app.log ~ log file for the application
     |-----main.py ~ the file to be executed
     |-----urls.txt ~ the default file contianing the urls